 Stay nearby at: Blackbird Cottage (sleeps 4) or Wren Cottage (sleeps 6) - both 12 miles away.

 Tread in the footsteps of Charles Dickens as you wander around the oldest parts of this town; one that he spent an impressionable childhood in.
 Relive his books through the Victorian cobbled streets and little tea rooms, where many of the buildings carry plaques explaining how he managed to incorporate them into his books.

 Stroll around the graveyard which will reveal inspiration for some of his famous names – a strange experience but essential if you are a Dickens fan!
 Visit Restoration House, the Six Poor Travellers House and Rochester Cathedral and if you're in Rochester at Christmas, pop along to the Dickensian Christmas Weekend with its many Victorian delights, including costumed characters and traditional Christmas carols.

-Step off the beaten path of the well-trodden high street to discover Chaucer’s Canterbury Tales, where an interactive tour walking alongside costumed characters and pilgrims offers intriguing recreated medieval scenes.
+Step off the beaten path of the well-trodden high street to discover Chaucer’s Canterbury Tales, one of our favourite indoor attractions in Kent, where an interactive tour walking alongside costumed characters and pilgrims offers intriguing recreated medieval scenes.
 Watch all the different characters come to life as you experience five different tales of love, infidelity, intrigue, courtship and death throughout the streets of Canterbury, finishing at the shrine of St Thomas Becket.

 When you arrive in the centre, make sure you take a tour around the majestic cathedral and cobbled streets of this enchanting city.
 Then finish your day by taking in an evening show at the Marlowe Theatre: a spectacular illuminated glass structure dominating the city and home to some fabulous touring operas and ballets, from Glyndebourne to The Northern Ballet.
 Some of these sell out really quickly so book in advance if you want to be assured of a ticket.